spwhitton/consfigurator/doc/pitfalls.rst

 application specifications and deployments can be send over in serialised form.

-If you were to dynamically rebind properties or connection types in the root Lisp, then connections which do not start remote Lisp processes would use your new definitions, but connections which start remote Lisp processes would use the static definitions in your ``.lisp`` files (or lack definitions altogether).
+If you were to dynamically rebind properties or connection types in the root Lisp, then connections which do not start remote Lisp images would use your new definitions, but connections which start remote Lisp images would use the static definitions in your ``.lisp`` files (or lack definitions altogether).
 This would violate the idea in Consfigurator that properties, including nested deployments, have the same meaning regardless of the